vikash-bhardwaj/ai-code-companion-documentation/README.md

 - `AI Code Companion: Top_P`: Default: `0.6`: Allows you to change the value for Top_P.
 - `AI Code Companion: Enable Logs`: Default: `false`: Allows you to enable/disable logs for debugging
 - `AI Code Companion: Enable User Prompt For Code Review`: Default: `true`: Allows you to enable/disable Input Prompt to take Prompt Message for additional code review context
+- `AI Code Companion: User Name`: Default: `You`: Allows user to have a personal touch by showing your own used name in Chat.

 ## :sparkles: A Note to Contributors :sparkles: